 The Garden Club leads several workshops a year for residents at our local senior residences.
 Our senior citizens especially look forward to creating floral arrangements to brighten their rooms.

-We provide several scholarships valued up to $1000 each for students from GCISD who meet the criteria set by the Executive Board.
+We provide a student scholarships valued at $1000 for students from GCISD who meet the criteria set by the Executive Board.
 The principle requirement has been that the student be enrolled in an accredited college or university and that he or she be engaged in a course of study related to horticulture.

 Yard of the Season